-NORML is proud to present these simple tips to protect your health.
+NORML New Zealand presents these simple tips to protect your health and wellbeing.

 According to the Ministry of Health’s National Drug Policy, our cannabis policy is based on harm minimisation.
 However, while we have the world’s highest cannabis arrest rate, no public money is spent on educating tokers about safer ways of using pot.
 Here are some simple tips the government should be telling you, instead of wanting to arrest you, if they were really interested in protecting your health: